Next: IA-64 Function Attributes, Previous: H8/300 Function Attributes, Up: Function Attributes [Contents][Index]

 Use this attribute to override the -mno-callee-assume-ds-data-segment switch for a function.

-This attribute has no effect if ds
+This attribute has no effect if ds is a call-saved register

 (-fcall-saved-ds).

-This attribute, attached to a function, causes the compiler not to
+no_assume_ds_dataThis attribute, attached to a function, causes the compiler not to

-points to the program’s data segment on function
+assume that ds points to the program’s data segment on function

 entry.
-It has no effect if ds
+It has no effect if ds is a call-saved register.

-is a call-used register (the default), this also
+Note that, if ds is a call-used register (the default), this also

-means that the function may clobber ds
+means that the function may clobber ds—and callers cannot assume

 that the function will preserve it—unless you also specify the

-restore_ds
+restore_ds attribute.

-This attribute, attached to a function, means that the function should
+restore_dsThis attribute, attached to a function, means that the function should

-register value and restore it on function return.
+preserve the ds register value and restore it on function return.

 This is mostly useful in conjunction with the no_assume_ds_data